gerthao/FlappyBirdProject/README.md

 # FlappyBirdProject
 Flappy Bird game in HTML and JavaScript.
 Plays like a shooter.
+Was my final project for my Rich Internet Applications course.